(This post was originally published on Aug 7, 2018 and updated on Mar 31, 2020.)

-We’ve noted before that the best door security is found in a reinforced door frame.
+We’ve noted before that since most break-ins occur thru the front door (nearly 3 per minute in US) the best door security is found in a reinforced door frame.
 This is something that we concluded in a previous article.

 Alarms and security cameras are helpful, but don’t address the root issue; door-frame-failure.
 Self-protection and dogs are wonderful, but are better off as last resorts.
 We discussed that in greater detail here.

 Remember, you can have the most expensive, strongest deadbolt available, but your door casing is the main problem.
 It is constructed from soft wood and placed in-between wall studs.
 Until your deadbolt throw is locked into metal that is securely anchored into a wall stud, it’s nearly useless.

 The devices we will explore vary in price from as little as a couple dollars to well over $100.
 And the reasons for these variations will serve as the schematic for our review.
 However, these products all have certain things in common: